nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ### 5.1.
 Target user profile

-...To be updated

 - Student at NUS
 - Reasonably comfortable using CLI
 - Student staying at campus
 - Has a passion to serve the student community
-- Student that have items he does not require
-- Student that wants to earn some money
+- Student who wants to host a rental business for his/her hall
-- Student that wants to borrow an item he does not own
+- Student who wants to help others borrow or loan items

 ### 5.2.
 Value proposition

-...To be updated

 Upcycle is a Database Management System that aims to promote frugality and sustainability by providing service for students staying in a particular community/hall to loan or borrow items they wish to share with their community.